PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 17:05:42
+Last updated: 2024-04-07 17:06:15
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut